Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Symbolic and Distributed Representations: Interpretability and Concatenative Compositionality

+where the concatenative operator $\circ$ has been substituted with the sum $+$.
+Just to observe, in the additive functional composition $\vec{func_{\Sigma}(s_1)}$, symbols are still visible but the sequence is lost.
+Hence, it is difficult to reproduce the initial discrete symbolic expression.
+However, for example, the additive composition function gives the possibility to compare two expressions.
+Given the expression $s_1$ and $s_2$=\emph{a mouse eats some cheese}, the dot product between $\vec{func_{\Sigma}(s_1)}$ and $\vec{func_{\Sigma}(s_2)}= ^T$ counts the common words between the two expressions.
+In a functional composition with a function $\Phi$, the expression $s_1$ may become $\vec{func_{\Phi}(s_1)} = \Phi(\Phi(\Phi(\Phi(\vec{e_3},\vec{e_2}),\vec{e_4}),\vec{e_3}),\vec{e_1})$ by following the concatenative compositionality of the discrete symbolic expression.
+The same functional compositional principle can be applied to discrete symbolic trees as $t_1$ by producing this distributed representation $\Phi(\Phi(\vec{e_3},\vec{e_2}),\Phi(\vec{e_4},\Phi(\vec{e_3},\vec{e_1})))$.
+Finally, in the functional composition with a generic recursive function $\vec{func_{\Phi}(s_1)}$, the function $\Phi$ will be crucial to determine whether symbols can be recognized and sequence is preserved.

+\emph{Distributed representations} in their general form are more ambitious than distributed \emph{local} representations and tend to encode basic symbols of $\mathcal{D}$ in vectors in $\R^d$ where $d<<n$.
+These vectors generally alter symbols as there is not a direct link between symbols and dimensions of the space.
+Given a distributed local representation $\vec{e}_w$ of a symbol $w$, the encoder for a distributed representation is a matrix $\matrix{W_{d \times n}}$ that transforms $\vec{x}_w$ in $\vec{y}_w = \matrix{W_{d \times n}} \vec{e}_w$.
+As an example, the encoding matrix $\matrix{W_{d \times n}}$ can be build by modeling words in $\mathcal{D}$ around three dimensions: number of vowels, number of consonants and, finally, number of non-alphabetic symbols.
+Given these dimensions, the matrix $\matrix{W_{3 \times 9}}$ for the example is :

-A distributed representation has two evident advantages with respect to a local representation: it is more efficient (in the example, the representation uses only 3 numbers instead of 6) and it does not treat each element as being equally different to any other.
+This is a simple example of a \emph{distributed} representation.
+In a distributed representation \citep{Plate1995,Hinton:1986} the informational content is distributed (hence the name) among multiple units, and at the same time each unit can contribute to the representation of multiple elements.
+Distributed representation has two evident advantages with respect to a distributed local representation: it is more efficient (in the example, the representation uses only 3 numbers instead of 9) and it does not treat each element as being equally different to any other.
 In fact, \emph{mouse} and \emph{cat} in this representation are more similar than \emph{mouse} and \emph{a}.
 In other words, this representation captures by construction something interesting about the set of symbols.

-Unfortunately, distributed representations are harder to be interpreted than symbolic structures and have not a clear model to compose symbols in larger structures.
+The drawback is that symbols are altered and, hence, it may be difficult to interpret which symbol is given its distributed representation.
+In the example, the distributed representations for \emph{eats} and \emph{some} are exactly the same vector $\matrix{W_{3 \times 9}} \vec{e_{5}} = \matrix{W_{3 \times 9}} \vec{e_{6}}$.

+Even for distributed representations in the general form, it is possible to define \emph{concatenative composition} and \emph{functional composition} to represent expressions.
+Vectors $\matrix{W_{d \times n}}\vec{e_i}$ should be replaced to vectors $\vec{e_i}$ in the definition of the concatenative compositionality and the functional compositionality.
+Equation (\ref{conc}) is translated to: